Skip to main content

 }

-Inlining feels like a regression, but it is not.
-The root not-found.tsx is the only file App Router reaches for unmatched URLs; it has to carry its own chrome because no layout above it renders any.
+Inlining feels like a step backwards, but it isn't.
+The root not-found.tsx is the only file App Router reaches for unmatched URLs, so it has to carry its own chrome; no layout above it renders any.

 The takeaway

-Route groups are usually introduced as a filesystem organization trick.
-The real value is conditional layout composition.
-One subtree gets the marketing chrome, another gets an admin shell, and nothing in either tree needs a usePathname() branch.
+Route groups get pitched as a filesystem-tidiness trick, but the real payoff is conditional layout composition.
+One subtree gets the marketing chrome, another gets an admin shell, and neither tree needs a usePathname() branch to sort itself out.

-The caveat worth remembering: app/not-found.tsx is special.
-It handles every unmatched route, ignores groups, and has to render whatever chrome you want on 404 pages itself.
+The caveat worth keeping in your back pocket: app/not-found.tsx is special.
+It handles every unmatched route, it ignores groups, and it has to render whatever chrome you want on a 404 page itself.